Kong/kong-operator/docs/api-reference.md

 #### KongSNIAPISpec

-KongSNIAPISpec defines specification of an SNI.
+KongSNIAPISpec defines the spec of an SNI.